pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 For this post, we will use [this workflow that pyOpenSci has setup](https://github.com/pyOpenSci/pyosMeta/blob/main/.github/workflows/publish-pypi.yml) that was reviewed and developed by both a PyPI maintainer and also several core pyOpenSci community members that have significant knowledge about best practices in publishing to PyPI.

-Below, are actionable steps you can take to enhance security when publishing Python packages to PyPI using GitHub actions.
+Below are actionable steps you can take to enhance security when publishing Python packages to PyPI using GitHub actions.

 ## 1. Avoid `pull_request_target` and consider release-based workflows